Digital Video Advertising in Russia

 Source: Mediascope, January 2026

 This table shows subscription penetration of major Russian online cinemas among urban residents aged 16–55, Q1 2026.
 'Total' covers all subscribers, including those with access bundled through Yandex Plus, Sber Prime, MTS Premium and similar parent-company subscriptions.
 'Paid' covers those on a direct paid subscription to the cinema itself.
-The gap between the two shows how much of each platform's audience is reachable through ad-supported tiers.
+The gap between total and direct paid subscriptions helps estimate the role of bundled, indirect or non-direct access models, which matters when planning AVOD and hybrid video campaigns.
 This matters for advertisers planning AVOD or hybrid campaigns.

 Kinopoisk